 However, I think your best course of action is to get a chemical spot test kit from Koslow or Systems Scientific Labs or some other company that makes them.
 A quick web search under "chemical spot test" should show manufacturers if they foolishly aren't already listed on finishing.com, and I know the two mentioned above offer small kits just for 304 vs. 316 resolution.
 Good luck!

 Ed. note: Aww, shucks, you're just trying to embarrass us :-), but thanks! - finishing.com

 Surely you can get the name of the 'green' chemical for identifying molybdenum somewhere in a local city.
 Try first a major supplier of chemicals and ask to speak to the lab technician first of all!

 Failing that, contact a major supplier of stainless.
 OK?
 There's Henry Wiggin, too.
 Highly competent Company but specializing in the ultra high Ni.Mo alloys.

 Mind you, had you a 'magnetometer' I'd guess that 3l6 would show a lower reading than 304.
 But that's pretty esoteric.
 Stainless does, yes, DOES contain some magnetism albeit of a low order.

-Of course, if you have the money, a "scrap sorter" hand-held XRF machine will instantly tell you exactly what each piece of unknown metal is -- but you're talking about $25,000.
+If you have the money, a "scrap sorter" hand-held XRF machine will instantly tell you exactly what each piece of unknown metal is -- but you're talking about $35,000 and up.

 steel trader - Almere (Holland)